aws-samples/aws-greengrass-ml-deployment-sample/README.md

 #### Edge optimized model

 This function deploys a [MobileNetV2](https://arxiv.org/abs/1801.04381) image classifier which was trained using Keras and Tensorflow and then compiled using [SageMaker NEO](https://aws.amazon.com/sagemaker/neo/).
-To see how the model was compiled, check pout this [notebook](notebooks/02-Compile-Neo-Model.ipynb).
+To see how the model was compiled, check out this [notebook](notebooks/02-Compile-Neo-Model.ipynb).
 The compiled model, its dependencies and the inference code are deplyoed using a single AWS lambda deployment package:

 ![neo-function.png](doc/neo-function.png)